pH-T/PIDZ/README.md

 # PIDZ - Raspberry PI Intrusion Detection System for ZigBee

-## work in progress

 ## Introduction
-PIDZ (Raspberry PI Intrusion Detection System for ZigBee) is a lightweight network intrusion detection system implemented in Python.
+PIDZ (Raspberry PI Intrusion Detection System for ZigBee) is a lightweight network intrusion detection system for ZigBee networks, implemented in Python.
 It makes use of Python Flask, sqlite, [KillerBee](https://github.com/riverloopsec/killerbee) and scapy-radio (+ patch from [Z3sec](https://github.com/IoTsec/Z3sec)).
+The current state of the PIDZ can be considered as a POC.

 ## Requirements
 - [KillerBee](https://github.com/riverloopsec/killerbee) Framework